-Whether you read on a tablet, Kindle, or still prefer the smell of a freshly cracked paperback, finding your next great book is never easy.
-You could never read all the new releases each week, so it helps to know what's worth your time.
-Here are a handful of new titles we think deserve a space on your eReader or on ... continue reading
+Whether you read on a tablet, Kindle, or still prefer the smell of a freshly cracked paperback, finding your next book is never easy.
+You could never read all the new releases each week, so we're here to help.
+These are a handful of the new titles we think deserve a space on your eReader or your nightstand.

 When ... continue reading